 Issuer CAs and RAs shall enable all essential event auditing capabilities of its CA or RA applications in order to record all events related to the security of the Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems, including those listed below.
 A message from any source received by the Issuer CA and each Delegated Third Party requesting an action related to the operational state of the CA is an auditable event.
-If the Issuer CA or Delegated Third Party's applications cannot automatically record an event, the Issuer CA or Delegated Third Party shall implement manual procedures to satisfy the requirements.
+If the Issuer CA or Delegated Third Party shall implement manual procedures to satisfy the requirements.
 For each event, the Issuer CA or Delegated Third Party shall record the relevant: